 You’re going to need to replace your strings on a regular basis, and the more you play, the more often you should change your strings.

 But even keeping that in mind, strings can last for quite a while and sound great.
 That is, as long as they stay clean and corrosion free.

 Rust and the build up of tarnish can deaden the sound of your strings and even weaken the strings themselves.

-If you take some basic steps, like keeping your hands, the fret board and your strings clean and keeping humidity in check, then you can be confident you’re getting the most out of your strings.
+If you take some basic steps, like keeping your hands, the fretboard, and your strings, as well as the metal parts of your guitar, clean and keeping humidity in check, then you can be confident you’re getting the most out of your strings.

 I’ve been a musician, particularly a guitarist, for more than 25 years.
 I love writing about guitars, gear, recording, music in general and more.